-- an Excavation Plan which details the provisions for management of future excavations in areas of remaining contamination; - descriptions of the provisions of the environmental easement including any land use and groundwater use restrictions; - provisions for the management and inspection of the identified engineering controls; - maintaining site access controls and NYSDEC notification; and - the steps necessary for the periodic reviews and certification of the institutional and/or engineering controls. - b. a Monitoring Plan to assess the performance and effectiveness of the remedy.
-The plan includes, but may not be limited to: - monitoring of indoor air and groundwater to assess the performance and effectiveness of the remedy; and - a schedule of monitoring and frequency of submittals to the NYSDEC. - c.
-Operation and Maintenance (O&M) Plan to ensure continued operation, maintenance, inspection, and reporting of any mechanical or physical components of the active vapor mitigation system.
-The plan includes, but is not limited to: - procedures for operating and maintaining the system(s); and - compliance inspection of the system(s) to ensure proper O&M as well as providing the data for any necessary reporting.
+- an Excavation Plan which details the provisions for management of future excavations in areas of remaining contamination; - descriptions of the provisions of the environmental easement including any land use, and groundwater water use restrictions; - a provision that should a building foundation or building slab be removed in the future, a cover system consistent with that described in Remedy Element 4 above will be placed in any areas where the upper one foot of exposed surface soil exceed the applicable soil cleanup objectives (SCOs); - provisions for the management and inspection of the identified engineering controls; - maintaining site access controls and NYSDEC notification; and - the steps necessary for the periodic reviews and certification of the institutional and/or engineering controls. - b. a Monitoring Plan to assess the performance and effectiveness of the remedy.
+The plan includes, but may not be limited to: - monitoring of groundwater, soil vapor, and indoor air to assess the performance and effectiveness of the remedy; - a schedule of monitoring and frequency of submittals to NYSDEC. - c. an Operation and Maintenance (O&M) Plan to ensure continued operation, maintenance, optimization, monitoring, inspection, and reporting of any mechanical or physical components of the remedy.
+The plan includes, but is not limited to: - procedures for operating and maintaining the remedy; - compliance monitoring of treatment systems to ensure proper O&M as well as providing the data for any necessary permit or permit equivalent reporting, - maintaining site access controls and NYSDEC notification; and - providing NYSDEC access to the site and O&M records.